coffeeandsecurity/DakshSCRA/docs/usage-guide.md

 After a scan, output is written to the following directories (relative to the project root, or to `DAKSH_REPORTS_DIR` / `DAKSH_RUNTIME_DIR` if set):

+RDL rule-evaluation decisions (matches, suppressions, fail reasons) are additionally logged as JSONL under `runtime/diagnostics/` for post-scan debugging.
+This is controlled by the `DAKSH_DECISION_TRACE` environment variable (default on; set to `0` to disable).

 ```
 reports/
   scan/